strangerstudios/pmpro-courses/readme.txt

 4. A course page on the site frontend showing overview content, a registration box with required levels, and a list of lessons.

 == Changelog ==
+= 1.2.5 - 2023-08-04 =
+* SECURITY: Sanitizing options when saving to the database for activating modules.

 = 1.2.4 - 2023-08-01 =
 * SECURITY: Added nonces to adding/removing lessons from the default courses module. (@andrewlimaza)
 * BUG FIX/ENHANCEMENT: Improved compatibility with auto-enrollment/unenrollment with Multiple Memberships Per User. (@dparker1005)